Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 Get your craft room organized with these great ideas.
-Whether you have a full craft room, a closet, or just a bit of floor space, here’s how to get your craft supplies organized!
+Whether you have a full craft room, or a closet.
+Or just a bit of floor space.
+Here’s how to get your craft space organized!

-When I sent out a survey in my newsletter recently asking what my readers’ biggest organizing challenge was, the resounding response was organizing their craft space.
-As a professional organizer, I know many people struggle with finding space in their home for different activities.
+Each year, I send out surveys in my newsletter.
+When I ask what my readers’ biggest organizing challenge is, a top response is organizing their craft space.
+As a professional organizer, I know many people struggle with finding space in their homes for different activities.
 Making a craft space, having a home office, creating a guest room, etc.

 (This post includes some affiliate links for your convenience.
 Click here to see my full disclosure policy.
 I have included a shopping guide at the bottom of this post for certain items.)